Subscribe to the Quilt Blocks Digest newsletter for updates, special offers & exclusive content!

 Using scissors or your rotary cutter, clip the thread between the squares to get ready for the next step.

-Press the seams with an iron and use an alternative starch solution, if desired.
+If desired, press the seams with an iron and use an alternative starch solution.

-Place row 1 face down on row 2.
-Do this by bringing the top edge of row 1 down to the bottom edge of row 2.
+Step 3c Place Row 1 right side down on Row 2.
+Do this by bringing the top edge of Row 1 down to the bottom edge of Row 2.

-Of course, your edges will be lined up together.
+Nest (abut) the seams together.
+Of course, your center edges will be lined up together.
 Here, mine are showing both fabrics so that you can see how they will nest together.

-Open the rows apart to reveal the perfect center.
-All four corners meet up nicely (there's no gap where they meet)!
+Step 4 Open Row 1 right side up to reveal the perfect center.
+All four center points meet up nicely (there's no gap where they meet)!

-When using this block in a quilt be sure to press the seam of each block in opposite directions so that they will nest together.
+When using this block in a quilt be sure to press the long center seam of every other block in opposite directions so that they will nest together in the row.

 Give all of the seams a final press with the iron.
 For this block I pressed the seam downward.
 Here's how the block looks on the back.